gitTerebi/DoomRPG-Rebalance/README.md

 ## Fork overview
-Darksouls like mod for DOOMRPG + DOOMRLA.
-You will die alot.
-High damage dealing enemies, low health pools.
+Combines DoomRPG + Doom RogueLite Arsenal and puts a soulslike spin on it.

-Instead of save scumming, when you die you keep all your items and progression.

-You will respawn back at the start of the level with items/monsters also respawned.
-All your xp, rank and credits are dropped where you died so you need to reclaim it by picking up your tombstone.
+When you die you keep all your items and level progression.
+Instead you lose all your 'credit/ranks' ie souls.
+You will respawn back at the start of the level togther with all items/monsters.
+A tombstone is dropped where you died, retrieve it to get back your lost credits.

-## Simplified
-* On level up you get 5 modules.
-Each stat increase costs 1 module.
-Each skill unlock is 1 module per level, ie 2 modules to get skill level 2 etc. This makes it easier to plan out a build as you know exactly how much it costs to grow a stat from 1 -> 10.
-Just 2 levels at 5 modules a level.
-* Generic Loot eg "materials" no longer drop.
-Instead money is dropped.

-## New Mechanics
+## Design Notes
-* When you die, you respawn automatically at the start of the level.
-Just like in Dark Souls, you will drop all your xp, rank and credits where you died.
-To retrieve your missing stats find and collect the tombstone.
-* All items at shop can be bought.
-* All static weapon drop locations have a chance to drop a DRLA weapon now.
-The chance depends on the loot drop setting in DoomRPG.
-Its set to 'adaptive' by default.
-* You will always get up to 2 mod pack spawns on each level.
-* You can carry 32 mod packs and 12 weapons.
-* You can edit directly how much DMG you do in game via slider.
-* You can edit the max health of monsters as well.
-Now you can reduce the chances of bullet sponge gameplay.
-Think highly deadly, for both you and monsters.
+* Encourage aggression.
+Health drops from dead monsters.
+The lower your health the more likely its drops.
+* Drop important credits to encourage you to keep playing to retrieve it.
+* You will die alot, but you can upgrade your stats to keep you going for longer.

 ## Installing (build)